.png)

 -

-the moments that feel hard to navigate
+the moments that feel difficult to navigate

-for something deeper to be seen.
+To stay with what is arising long enough for something deeper to be seen.

 learning